rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_1.md

    - [Configure AWS Credentials](https://github.com/aws-actions/configure-aws-credentials)

 ## Submission
- - create branch task_1 in your repository.
+ - Create a branch `task_1` from `main` branch in your repository.
- - Provide PR from task_1 branch to main.
+ - [Create a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) (PR) from `task_1` branch to `main`.
+ - Provide the code for Terraform and GitHub Actions in the PR.
- - Ensure that the AWS CLI and Terraform installations are verified using `aws --version` and `terraform version`.
+ - Provide screenshots of `aws --version` and `terraform version` in the PR description.
+ - Provide a link to the Github Actions workflow run in the PR description.
+ - Provide the Terraform plan output with S3 bucket (and possibly additional resources) creation in the PR description.

 ## Evaluation Criteria (100 points for covering all criteria)